zayabarrini/Algorithms/Documentation/MDs/ML-Psychoanalysis-Semioptics.md

 CHAPTER 5 Why are deep neural networks hard to train?
 CHAPTER 6 Deep learning
 Appendix: Is there a simple algorithm for intelligence?
+The Idea of Recursion
+Algorithms Thinking recursively
-The Idea of RecursionAlgorithms Thinking recursively II An Illustration of the Recursive Approach
+II An Illustration of the Recursive Approach
 Mondrian and Computer Art
-Characteristics of Recursive Algorithms
+Characteristics of Recursive Algorithms Non-terminating Recursion
-N onterminating Recursion
 Thinking about RecursionTwo Perspectives
 Mathematical Preliminaries
 Mathematical Induction